What is cogeneration?

 The role of cogeneration in total electricity generation in Europe

-The EU currently generates 11% of its electricity using cogeneration.
-However there are wide differences between member states, with varied shares of cogeneration ranging from 0% to 42.8%.
-According to official Eurostat figures from 2007, there is no cogeneration in Malta, and very little in Cyprus (0.3%) or Greece (1.6%).
-Denmark has the greatest share of cogeneration in total electricity generation (42.8%) followed by Latvia (40.9%).
+The EU currently generates 11.2% of its electricity using cogeneration (Eurostat figures; 2011).
+However there are wide differences between member states, with varied shares of cogeneration ranging from 0% to 47.4%.
+According to official Eurostat figures from 2011, there is no cogeneration in Malta, and very little in Cyprus (0.9%) or Greece (4.5%).
+Latvia has the greatest share of cogeneration in total electricity generation (47.4%) followed by Denmark (46.2%).
 Significant potential exists in new EU member states, particularly for refurbishing district heating schemes and upgrading them to include modern cogeneration where previously only heat was distributed.
 This is universally the case where a large district heating infrastructure already exists.